5 Best Putting Mats in Golf (2025 Recap)

 Not Recommended: BirdieBall Putting Mat

 While the BirdieBall Putting Mat has gained popularity for its portability and affordability, it falls short in a few key areas.
-The foam surface doesn’t offer a realistic feel, making it hard to replicate the true roll of a real green.
+I feel the foam surface doesn’t offer a realistic feel, making it hard to replicate the true roll of a real green.

 Overall, there are better options available and why I sold mine as I was never using it.